RitikDua/workoutLogger/README.md

 # WorkoutLogger

-A progressive web app to mainitain your daily workout .
-It also show your stats of exercises done so far.
+A MEAN stack project which can be used to mainitain your daily workout plan .
+It also shows your stats of exercises done so far.

 ## Description